peterwang45a/popl-2020-artifact/README.md

 3.**Run the Script** by opening a terminal in the “Tool” folder and running this command:<br>
 ./run-example.sh input <br>
 4.**The final output** will be put in the "Custom/Custom_outputs" folder automatically. <br>
 **Note:** see "readme.txt" in the "Custom" folder, we also put one sample program and its output respectively in the "Custom/Custom_inputs" folder and "Custom/Custom_outputs" folder.
-(The jpg file describes this sample program).
+(The jpg file describes this sample program).<br>
+You can replace the string "input" in the files "input.program" and "inputconfig.txt" with other strings when creating your own input, but do not make the string same as these simplified example names in `“example name.pdf”`.

 ## If there is any problem, welcome to email wangpeixin@sjtu.edu.cn or peter007008@qq.com.